imujtaba8488/package_im_stepper/example/example.md

 In the following code snippet, we must define two variables: `activeStep` and `upperBound` to control the stepper.
 The `activeStep` is assigned to the `activeStep` property of the stepper.
 The `upperBound` _variable_ __receives__ its value from the `upperBound` _function_ of the stepper.

-Following the `build()` method, we define the next and previous buttons which control the stepper in one way.
+Following the `build()` method, we define the next and previous buttons which control the stepper externally.
 The next and previous buttons increment and decrement the `activeStep` variable, respectively.
 However, the incrementing and decrementing is constrained by the `upperBound` and the `if` statement for lowerBound, which is a __must__ for the stepper to function properly from external Buttons.

 Another way to control the stepper is by enabling the built-in buttons.
 When the built-in buttons are tapped, they fire the `onStepReached(index)` callback, which provides the `index` of the step reached.
 This is where you can add logic for what to display when a specific step is reached.